drivera123/LDRS591/_posts/2017-11-24-literature-review-search.md

 <li>The search terms that I have decided on are:</p></li>
 </ul>

-<p>Describe in a paragraph how you chose the particular articles you did (that is, what inclusion and exclusion criteria you utilized).
+Describe in a paragraph how you chose the particular articles you did (that is, what inclusion and exclusion criteria you utilized).

 Table 2. <em>Articles from academic databases</em>